TACC-Cloud/geoapi/README.md

 # - add/commit migrations
 ```

-## Kubernetes
+## Kubernetes (Production/Staging)

-Information on Kubernetes configuration can be found in the [kube/README.md](kube/README.md) including information
+Information on Kubernetes configuration for production and staging environments can be found in the [kube/README.md](kube/README.md) including information
-on kube commands and Jenkins workflows.
+on kube commands and Jenkins deployment workflows.

 ## Python client